 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 Can I Make Corrections to My FAFSA After Submitting?

-Many ask themselves the following question: “Can I make corrections to my FAFSA after the deadline?”
+Many ask themselves the following question: “Can I make corrections to my FAFSA?”
 If you submitted your FAFSA form and then realized you need to make a correction, there’s no need to worry.
 You can edit your FAFSA even after you submit it.
 This means you can correct mistakes, update information, and add or delete schools.
 It’s important that your FAFSA is accurate and up to date, so we’re here to walk you through any edits you need to make.

 Make corrections if:

 You made a mistake

 If you made a simple mistake (such as checking the wrong box for your citizenship status or year in college), the error could affect your financial aid eligibility.
 Update your information by signing into FAFSA.gov with your FSA ID (Federal Student Aid ID)and correct the mistake by following the directions outlined below.